JClark-32/Live-to-Rock/Documentation/Development.md

 - Then you'll open up your environment variables and find your "path" and click edit.

 - On the edit screen, you'll select a blank spot and paste the php path, then you can test in your command line that it installed using php --version.

+- Once that has been complete, you will need to install [Visual Studio Code](https://code.visualstudio.com).

+- Inside VSCode, you will need to open File > Preferences > Settings > Extensions > PHP and open the JSON settings document and paste your php path in the executable string.

+- Once you run a php program, it will have you install a debugger and then you will need to repeat the previous step but for the debugger string.